caporali/B.Sc.-Thesis/readme.md

 # B.Sc.
 Thesis
-<p> Thesis in applied mathematics focused on the study of deep neural networks (experiments in PyTorch). <p>
+<p> Thesis in applied mathematics focused on the study of deep neural networks (experiments in PyTorch).
+The work is written completely in Italian. <p>
 Title of the thesis:
 <ul>
   <li> <em>Reti neurali profonde: capacità di approssimazione e convergenza a processi gaussiani</em> (original) </li>